DHTMLX/docs-diagram/docs/api/editor/changegridstep_event.md

 @short: fires after the value of the grid step has been changed

 @params:
-- step  number  the current value of the grid step
+- `step: number` - the current value of the grid step

 @example:
 editor.events.on("changeGridStep", function(step) {